Golden Gate Center for Enrichment

 The building has not been occupied since about 1959, and it fell into disrepair.
 The county acquired it in 2002, and the Friends of the Historic Golden Gate Community Inc. has played a key role in the preservation of the building and started the application for it to be recognized as a registered historic site.
 This work resulted in restoring the façade of the building and shoring up the walls, which were in danger of collapse.
 However, the inside has been gutted and awaits renovation.

 Through the United Way of Martin County, a local benefactor has made a commitment to provide a significant portion of the financial resources ($120,000 match) to renovate the first and second floors of the building.
-This work will include installing plumbing, electrical and air conditioning as well as the addition of restrooms and an elevator to ensure ADA compliance.
+This work included installing plumbing, electrical and air conditioning as well as the addition of restrooms and an elevator to ensure ADA compliance.
 The estimated construction cost is approximately $200,000.

 The funding opportunity from the anonymous benefactor was the springboard for more action geared toward revitalizing the building and the community.